yamenzk/rua/dashboard/docs/documentation.md

 ## **6\.
 Tab Management and Routing Flow (Custom Implementation)**

-With the shift away from PrimeReact's TabView within UniversalLayoutRenderer, tab navigation is orchestrated as follows:
+With the shift away from PrimeReact's TabView within DocLayoutRenderer, tab navigation is orchestrated as follows:

-1.  **Tab Definition (**UniversalLayoutRenderer **+** useTabConfiguration**):**
+1.  **Tab Definition (**DocLayoutRenderer **+** useTabConfiguration**):**

-- UniversalLayoutRenderer calls useTabConfiguration.
+- DocLayoutRenderer calls useTabConfiguration.
 - useTabConfiguration processes formSchema.layout.elements and customUIAugmentations to generate trulyFinalTabsConfig (a sorted array of all tab objects with properties like id, label, slug, order, isSchemaTab, \_schemaTabContentElements or content).
-- UniversalLayoutRenderer then calls its onTabsProcessed prop, passing trulyFinalTabsConfig upwards.
+- DocLayoutRenderer then calls its onTabsProcessed prop, passing trulyFinalTabsConfig upwards.

-1.  **Tab State Communication (Page Component via** UniversalDocViewer/Editor**):**
+1.  **Tab State Communication (Page Component via** DocViewer/Editor**):**

-- The page component (e.g., ViewEmployeePage) provides an onTabsConfigChange callback to UniversalDocViewer/Editor.
+- The page component (e.g., ViewEmployeePage) provides an onTabsConfigChange callback to DocViewer/Editor.
-- Inside UniversalDocViewer/Editor, the useExternalTabOrchestration hook is active because externalTabsEnabled={true} is passed.
+- Inside DocViewer/Editor, the useExternalTabOrchestration hook is active because externalTabsEnabled={true} is passed.
 - useExternalTabOrchestration's handleRendererTabsProcessed (aliased as onTabsProcessed when passed to ULR) receives trulyFinalTabsConfig and stores it in its processedTabs state.

 1.  **URL to Active Tab Index (**useExternalTabOrchestration**):**